Wordpress Plugins: sCategory Permalink - select category for permalink generation

 Now I’m going through all posts, assigning main cat, having fun.

 Jayant, thanks for the patch.
 Will integrate it shortly.
-Plugin works with Wordpress 2.1 without any changes :-)
+Plugin works with WordPress 2.1 without any changes :-)

 Great plugin!
 Works fine with WordPress 2.1 without changes.